-KhamAid was a US non-governmental organization started by Pamela Logan in 1997 that operated development and humanitarian assistance programs on the Tibetan plateau.
+KhamAid was a US NGO (non-government organization) started by Pamela Logan in 1997 that operated development and humanitarian assistance programs on the Tibetan plateau.
 Nearly all of KhamAid’s program activities were located within Ganzi (Kandze, Garze) Tibetan Autonomous Prefecture, in Sichuan Province.
-The organization’s work is depicted in several videos.

 During its 14 years of operation, KhamAid: